-Trade Deadline: Five biggest winners and losers for Fantasy Baseball
+Trade Deadline: Five biggest winners and losers for Fantasy Baseball include Sonny Gray, Yu Darvish, Jonathan Lucroy

 Justin Wilson Chi.
 Cubs RP

-Shane Greene is only a winner because Justin Wilson is a loser, having been shipped to Chicago to set up for Wade Davis, and it's a bigger loss than even Addison Reed to the Red Sox, because Reed's stay in the role was always meant to be temporary.
+because Reed's stay in the role was always meant to be temporary.
 Wilson had a curiously low number of save chances as Tigers closer, but his 2.68 ERA, 0.94 WHIP and 12.3 strikeouts per nine innings show he was perfectly up to the task.
 There's a chance he takes over for Davis next season since he has an additional year of team control.

 Other losers among closers: Reed, potentially Sean Doolittle